aws-samples/amazon-sagemaker-edge-manager-workshop/lab/README.md

 The buttons serve to inject noise into the read data and simulates anomalies that are detected by the ML Model and plotted as violations in the Dashboard.

 ### Cleaning
-In notebook #3, there are instructions of how to delete the project and all the resources created for it.
+In the last notebook, there are instructions of how to delete the project and all the resources created for it.
 Just run the cell and wait for the cleanup.